pavedroad-io/pavedroad/devkit/BOOTSTRAP.md

     check-state.sh

-This script depends on the same four subdirectries as the salt state script.
+This script depends on the same four subdirectories as the salt state script.
 To see all of the options and states available execute the command as follows:

     check-state.sh -u